pulsar-edit/package-frontend/README.md

 Using `npm run start:dev` you can run the Package Frontend Server in Development mode.
 This does two notable things:
   - Disables Remote Cache Features Natively.
 Setting `GOOGLE_APPLICATION_CREDENTIALS: "no-file"` is not necessary when run in dev mode.
-  - Exposes a secret API endpoint. `/dev/image/packages/:packageName` will be available when in dev mode, and gives direct access to the HTML code used to display the Social Cards.
-Using this can allow easier modification and editing of our Social Cards.

 ### Microservices